benvantende/ospodefinition.org/README.md

 There is no broad template for building an open source program that applies across all industries, or even across all companies in a single industry.
 However we can categorize the functions of a typical OSPO into three categories: Legal Risk Mitigation, Improving Engineers’ Practices, and Enabling Financial Benefits.
 (A mnemonic: Fear, Love, and Money)

 **Legal Risk Mitigation:** Often, the first concern companies have is related to legal compliance.
 OSPOs often oversee aspects of a company’s open source license compliance process.
-Companies that distribute software are typically most concerned with this and initiate their OPSO around the abatement of legal risk.
+Companies that distribute software are typically most concerned with this and initiate their OSPO around the abatement of legal risk.
 The responsibilities of a program office in this area includes:
 * Maintaining open source license compliance reviews and oversight
 * Running a review process for inbound code use